spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

-﻿[Json Assets](https://github.com/spacechase0/JsonAssets) is a [Stardew Valley](http://stardewvalley.net/) mod which allows custom objects to be added to the game.
+[Json Assets](https://github.com/spacechase0/JsonAssets) is a [Stardew Valley](http://stardewvalley.net/) mod which allows custom objects to be added to the game.

 **This documentation is for modders.
 If you're a player, see the [Nexus page](https://www.nexusmods.com/stardewvalley/mods/1720) instead.**

 ## Contents
 * [Install](#install)
 * [Introduction](#introduction)
   * [Things to Note](#things-to-note-before-you-start)